Criteria and Responsibilities

 Educator Responsibilities

-1. Attend an orientation session provided by the School (required for all new field educators).
+1. Attend an orientation session provided by the School (required for all new practicum educators).

-2. Provide the student with an orientation to the agency, including information on safety protocol, HIPAA requirements, or other regulations specific to field site.
+2. Provide the student with an orientation to the agency, including information on safety protocol, HIPAA requirements, or other regulations specific to practicum site.

 3. Provide suitable workspace.